NuGet/docs.microsoft.com-nuget/docs/consume-packages/configuring-nuget-behavior.md

 Settings are managed using the NuGet CLI [config command](../reference/cli-reference/cli-ref-config.md):
 - By default, changes are made to the user-level config file.
 (On Mac/Linux, the location of user-level config file varies by tooling)
 - To change settings in a different file, use the `-configFile` switch.
 In this case files can use any filename.
-- Keys are always case sensitive.
+- Keys are case sensitive when being referenced.
+New keys must be unique regardless of casing (case insensitive) .
 - Elevation is required to change settings in the computer-level settings file.

 > [!Warning]